 Communication is undoubtedly the one skill that has served me best throughout my career.
 I often mentor and advise students and entry-level professionals, and I stress the importance of communication to them.
 Without effective communication, each of us is an island unto ourselves.

 Before the days of electronic communication (email, texting, Twitter, Facebook, LinkedIn, etc.), there were hard copy memos.
-Technical people loved memos because, like their electronic counterparts, you didn't have to directly to the other person.
+Technical people loved memos because, like their electronic counterparts, you didn't have to speak directly to the other person.
 However, the impact of a miswritten, or misinterpreted communication often resulted in the same unintended consequence as it does in today's electronic world.
 The only difference was that the response time was a little slower, and one could permanently delete the document by shredding it.
 Here are some thoughts on communication:

 - Effective communication requires understanding your audience and communicating with them in a manner that they can understand and relate to.